 These spectacular cliffs, with their huge colonies of birds, are Shetland’s top wildlife attraction.
 One of the biggest and most accessible seabird cities is at the 711-acre island of Noss, three miles east of Lerwick, where as many as 60,000 birds crowd a mile of cliffs up to 600 feet (181m) high.
 Seabirds-and-Seals has run boat trips to Noss since 1992.

 Shetland also has large colonies of grey seals and common (or harbour) seals, an estimated 900-1,000 otters, some unusual botany, about 200 square miles of kelp forest and hundreds of beautiful caves.
-You don’t have to get wet to see Shetland’s underwater wildlife – just join a Seabirds-and-Seals cruise and we’ll show it to you with a colour video camera mounted on our remotely-controlled mini-submarine.
+You don’t have to get wet to see Shetland’s underwater wildlife – just join a Seabirds-and-Seals early evening harbour cruise and we’ll show it to you with a colour video camera mounted on our remotely-controlled mini-submarine.

 For fantastic images of Shetland’s wildlife, have a look at Hugh Harrop’s (founder of Shetland Wildlife) photo blog here.